Transformers: Dark of the Moon: Filming

 While filming in Washington, D.C., the crew shot on the National Mall and Bay said that there would be a car race on the location.
 Two further locations announced were the Milwaukee Art Museum and the former Tower Automotive complex on Milwaukee's north side, then under redevelopment for mixed use also the city's equipment yard.
 Filming was scheduled to take place there after work was done in Chicago.
 On September 23, scenes were filmed at the former city hall in Detroit.
 On October 16, a flashback scene that takes place in the later 1960s was shot at the Johnson Space Center in Houston, using extras with period fashion and hairstyles.
 A day of shooting was also spent at the Angkor Wat temple complex in Cambodia.
 Other planned filming locations included Africa and China.
 Though about 70% of the film's live-action footage was shot in 3D using Arri Alexa and Sony F35 cameras, more than half of the film still had to be converted into 3D in post production to fix technical flaws that 3D filming produces.
-Other footage that needed to be converted into 3D in post production was either completely computer-generated imagery or shot in the anamorphic format on 35 mm film.
+Other footage that needed to be converted into 3D in post production was either completely computer-generated imagery (CGI) or shot in the anamorphic format on 35 mm film.
 35 mm film was used for scenes filmed in slow motion and scenes such as closeups of faces or shots of the sky that required higher image quality than the HD digital 3D cameras could provide.
 35 mm cameras were also used for scenes where the 3D cameras proved to be too heavy, or were subject to strobing or electrical damage from dust.
 Principal photography officially concluded on November 9, 2010.

 Dark of the Moon was found to carry recycled footage from an earlier film directed by Michael Bay—The Island (2005).
 Bay recycled the same footage from his film Pearl Harbor (2001) in the first Transformers film.